bigmonachus/ad-c/README.md

 Features
 --------
-Simple template (text substitution) engine.
+- Simple template (text substitution) engine.
+- C99 type parser.
+It can be extended for some light C++.

 To-Do
 -----
-- C99 type parser
-- Reflection engine.
+- Reflection engine, using the parser